 We prepare sattvic breakfasts and dinners together, which means using fresh, plant-based foods and avoiding the use of garlic and onion.
 We use a lot of ginger, turmeric, cumin and other Indian spices, and meals are mostly vegan with the occasional appearance of ghee or cheese.
 We use organic, locally produced or foraged food whenever possible, since it has the most “ojas” or capacity to purify and uplift our vibration.
 Lunches are “on your own”… you can forage in the nearby acres of fields and woods, or forage in our community kitchen to put a meal together for yourself.

 We operate on the gift economy, which means that we invite you to contribute to our community at the level that feels right for you.
 We are in need of “seva” or “karma yoga” volunteers for so many things at our ashram: leading morning meditation and/or asana practice, meal preparation, gathering and drying firewood, foraging wild edibles, procuring other food.
 We invite you to contribute in this way and/or to contribute financially.
 The daily amount for two meals, camping, and morning and evening practices that we invite you to consider are as follows:

 Pond: $15/night (covers our expenses for paying the campground for your attendance and buying groceries)

 Lake: $25/night (covers expenses and contributes to the “yogic container” we have created)

 Ocean: $40/night (covers expenses and contributes to making this project thrive)

-If you would like to stay in one of our tents, and/or sleep on one of our cots, please consider adding $5-$10 per day.
+If you would like to stay in one of our tents, and/or sleep on one of our cots, we would love a contribution of $7 more per day.

 All proceeds go into the ashram non-profit checking account, and support this endeavor as well as our Yoga Church services which we offer on Sundays during the year.